 The mortar is very important in protecting the lower layers of the skin.
 It creates the barrier that keeps out bacteria and toxins.

 The stratum corneum is the outer layer of your epidermis (skin).
 It’s made up of mostly keratin and lipids.
-The cells that are visible shed and are replaced from the lower epidermal layers.
+The visible cells shed and are replaced from the lower epidermal layers.

-The cells have a cycle in the stratum corneum of two weeks, meaning that when a keratinocyte enters the stratum corneum, it is changed into a corneocyte and shed within a two-week period.
+The cells have a 2-week cycle in the stratum corneum.
+When a keratinocyte enters the stratum corneum, it’s changed into a corneocyte and shed within a 2-week period.

-If you’re concerned about your stratum corneum or general skin health, you should talk with your doctor about a skin care regimen that will help your skin’s bricks and mortar stay intact.
+If you’re concerned about your stratum corneum or general skin health, talk with your doctor about a skin care regimen that will help your skin’s mortar and bricks stay intact.